We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 Follow these simple instructions to get started with the Mouse Paint unit study and printables.

 - Buy a copy of the book, Mouse Paint, or grab one from your local library.

 - Choose the lessons you want to use with your student (a highlighter works great for this).

 - Choose and prepare the Mouse Paint printables you want to use with your student.

-- Enjoy a week of book-based learning with your preschool student.
+- Read the book multiple times together and enjoy a week of book-based learning with your preschool student.

 More Preschool Resources

-If your preschool student enjoys Mouse Paint, you may want to try these other unit studies.
+If your preschool student enjoys Mouse Paint, you may want to try these other book based activities.